Are you worried about the hefty electricity bills caused by using a geyser?

 Electricity is not Required for Operation

 A solar water heater would not require electricity.
 Apart from cutting down on the energy costs, the heaters can also run in times of power cut.
-Solar water heaters are great for commercial purposes where electricity is already expensive.
+They are great for commercial purposes where electricity is already expensive.
 These heaters also work great for places that generally have power shortages.

 Long Lifespan with Minor Repair Works

 Solar water heaters last for a long time.
 Companies already need to make tough weather-resistant systems as it needs outdoor installation.
 So, because of that, you get to purchase a heater that may last for over 20 years.
 You will need to take proper care of the system and do the minor repairs which do not cost much.